Ben McLachlan

-Ben McLachlan (/məˈklɒxlən/ mə-KLOKH-lən; マクラクラン 勉, Makurakuran Ben; born 10 May 1992) is a Japanese professional tennis player who previously represented New Zealand.
+Ben McLachlan (/məˈklɒxlən/ mə-KLOKH-lən; マクラクラン 勉, Makurakuran Ben; born 10 May 1992) is a Japanese former professional tennis player who previously represented New Zealand.

 He is a doubles specialist with a career-high ATP ranking of world No. 18, achieved in November 2018.
 McLachlan has won seven doubles titles on the ATP Tour, including three at ATP 500 level.
 He reached his first Grand Slam semifinal at the 2018 Australian Open alongside Jan-Lennard Struff, and has reached four further major quarterfinals in men's and mixed doubles.
 McLachlan has represented Japan in the Davis Cup since 2017, and also competed at the 2020 Olympic Games in Tokyo, reaching the quarterfinals in both men's and mixed doubles.

 Early life

 McLachlan was born in Queenstown, New Zealand.
 His mother Yuriko is Japanese and his father Craig is Kiwi.
-He attended Wakatipu High School and then joined the California Golden Bears at the University of California from 2011-2014, along with his brother Riki, who has since become Ben's primary tennis coach.
+He attended Wakatipu High School and then joined the California Golden Bears at the University of California from 2011 to 2014, along with his brother Riki, who has since become Ben's primary tennis coach.
 Former player and family friend Lan Bale recommended the brothers to University of California head tennis coach Peter Wright when they were 12 and 13 years old.
 McLachlan took regular trips to Japan as a child, learning "reasonably fluent" Japanese, and switched to representing Japan in 2017.
 Bale and Thomas Shimada helped to facilitate the change of allegiance, in order for McLachlan to take advantage of the funding and support on offer from the Japan Tennis Association.
 McLachlan got engaged to Georgia Brown, a personal trainer whom he has known since primary school, in December 2020.

 Tennis career

 2017

 He won three ATP Challenger doubles titles, at the Internazionali dell'Umbria, Gwangju Open and Kobe Challenger.

 He was selected in the Japan Davis Cup team in September, being Japan's top-ranked doubles player at that time.

 In October, he caused a surprise by winning the Japan Open, his first ATP World Tour event.
-He and his partner Yasutaka Uchiyama beat Jean-Julien Rojer and Horia Tecau, the world's third-ranked pair, in the quarterfinals and then Jamie Murray and Bruno Soares, the fourth-ranked pair, in the final.
+He and his partner Yasutaka Uchiyama beat Jean-Julien Rojer and Horia Tecău, the world's third-ranked pair, in the quarterfinals and then Jamie Murray and Bruno Soares, the fourth-ranked pair, in the final.